Top Six Tips for Keepers of the Records/Parochial Reports

 5. Keep one another informed.
 For example, when mission support has been pledged to the synod, and a check has been sent in, good communication in your parish will eliminate confusion about if it was sent, when, and the amount.

 6. Value and thank the keepers of the records.
 They are performing a valuable ministry that may be overlooked because it’s behind the scenes.
 If more hands are needed, keep an eye out for volunteers who might enjoy this kind of service.
-If training is needed for a new treasurer, share resources such as the online Administration Matters newsletter.
+If training is needed for a new treasurer, share resources such as the Administration Matters Blog.